 Your application should contain the following:

-Abstract: A two-page abstract in PDF format.
+Abstract: A two-page extended abstract.
 The submission should follow the formatting requirements of the main track.
 It may include limited references.

 Demo Video: The demonstration media file (compulsory) and the software (optional):